-From afar, the monastery resembles a fortress, as a part of it is fortified, being one of the five the most important fortified monasteries in Crete.
-There is a gallery at its entrance, which leads to large vaulted storage rooms, the barn and the main gate of the courtyard.
-In the main courtyard there are tanks and several buildings.
-There are cells, kitchen, bakery, metalwork room and other rooms.
-Outside the closed enclosure there are two large open tanks, an olive oil mill and a creamery, while you will see 12 ancient cypress trees that symbolize the 12 Apostles.
+From afar, the monastery resembles a fortress, as a part of it is fortified, being one of the five most important fortified monasteries in Crete.
+There is a gallery at its entrance, which leads to large vaulted storage rooms, the barn, and the main gate of the courtyard.
+In the main courtyard, there are tanks and several buildings.
+There are cells, a kitchen, a bakery, a metalwork room, and other rooms.
+Outside the closed enclosure, there are two large open tanks, an olive oil mill, and a creamery, while you will see 12 ancient cypress trees that symbolize the 12 Apostles.

 - 1580-1596: The feudal lord Markos Papadopoulos founds the monastery.

 - 1723: According to a document, the monastery is fueling militants or pirates fighting Turks

 - 1821: The Turks burn and plunder the monastery, destroying all precious items and the valuable library of the monastery.